openbabel/documentation/Command-line_tools/babel.rst

     Center atomic coordinates at (0,0,0)
 --conformer <options>
     Conformer searching to generate low-energy or diverse conformers.
-For more nformation, see :ref:`conformers`.
+For more information, see :ref:`conformers`.
 -C
     Combine molecules in first file with others having the same name -d